Locals' Itinerary: American Canyon

 - Buzz on over to Marshall's Honey Farm, where visitors and honey fans are always welcome to enjoy a sweet experience.
 You can look around the honey house and see how they extract and bottle the honey, and taste and purchase honey bottled on the spot.
 Bring your picnic lunch and spread out in the shade to enjoy.

 - Lastly, do something touristy to make it feel like a real vacation!
-Swing by the Grape Crusher statue at sunset on your way back to get that perfect Instagram shot.
+Swing by the Grape Crusher statue at sunset to get that perfect Instagram shot.
 Did you know the Grape Crusher is the largest sculpture cast west of the Mississippi, measuring three times life-size and weighing 6,000 pounds?
 Check out more fun facts on this Napa Valley landmark here, and next time friends and family come to visit you can wow them with your Napa Valley knowledge.

 Want to see more of American Canyon while getting your post-quarantine steps in?
 Lace up those sneakers and check out our blog on 10,000 Steps in American Canyon.